 The supply is an optional game zone.
-The Star Wars Trading Card Game can be played with or without Subordinate cards.
-You are permitted to play with a supply even if your deck does not use Subordinate cards.
+The Star Wars Trading Card Game can be played with or without Subordinate and Event cards.
+You are permitted to play with a supply even if your deck does not use Subordinate or Event cards.

-- Only Subordinate cards permitted in the supply - No limit to the number of copies of each Subordinate card - Can have cards from all three side symbols; Dark Side, Light Side, and Neutral
+- Only Subordinate and Event cards permitted in the supply - No limit to the number of copies of each Subordinate card - Only one copy of each Event card in the supply - Can have cards from all four side symbols; Dark Side, Light Side, Neutral, and Yuuzhan Vong